David Shelley: 1993: Seventh Son/Mud Ponies

-In the early 1990s David Shelley began jamming with drummer and painter Darren Vigil Gray in Santa Fe, New Mexico.
+In the early 1990s, Shelley began jamming with drummer and painter Darren Vigil Gray in Santa Fe, New Mexico.
 With longtime friend Michael Tovar and Ray Rodriguez from Food For Feet (East LA band formed with Oingo Boingo's John Avila) and bassist Charles Gasper, they formed Seventh Son (named after the Willie Dixon song) and began performing live in 1995.

 Featuring Native American musicians (Vigil Gray being Jicarilla Apache/Kiowa Apache, Gasper Zuni Pueblo, additional singer Canadian-born vocalist Star Nayea Ojibwe), Seventh Son played events such as Redstock and annually at Santa Fe's Indian Market, eventually taking over the name of Vigil Gray's previous band, The Mud Ponies (from the Pawnee legend).
 Their music has been described as "high-energy blues" and "world beat with an edge".

-1996: LA-FL blues
+1996: Los Angeles-Florida blues

-By 1996, David Shelley was living between Los Angeles and Florida with stays in Santa Fe working with The Mud Ponies.
-The band had a monthlong engagement as Seventh Son in Helsinki, Finland, with Hawk Lopez replacing Vigil Gray on drums.
+By 1996, Shelley was living between Los Angeles and Florida with stays in Santa Fe working with The Mud Ponies.
+The band had a month-long engagement as Seventh Son in Helsinki, Finland, with Hawk Lopez replacing Vigil Gray on drums.

 In Los Angeles, Shelley and Tovar played around town with Blues Farm, a band including Jimmy Griego (from Bobby Kimball of Toto's band) and recorded a demo tape of original Shelley tunes.
-Among the guest artists often sitting in with the band was guitarist Coco Montoya, who encouraged David to pursue a blues music career.
+Among the guest artists often sitting in with the band was guitarist Coco Montoya, who encouraged Shelley to pursue a blues music career.

 In South Florida, Shelley began reintroducing himself to the scene as a blues artist, performing with Shack Daddys, The Weld and other players.

 Shelley also played with a country and western band in Nashville and got bit parts in the movies Basquiat (1996) and New Rose Hotel (1998) starring Christopher Walken.

 2000: Chief Jim Billie

-In 2000, David Shelley joined the backing band for Native American singer/songwriter Chief Jim Billie, Tribal Chairman of the Florida Seminole.
+In 2000, Shelley joined the backing band for Native American singer/songwriter Chief Jim Billie, Tribal Chairman of the Florida Seminole.
 This group included drummer Jeff Renza from The David Shelley Band and performed select dates around the state and across Indian country.

 2002: Alligator Alley Allstars

-In 2002, David Shelley took up residence in the Alligator Alley Allstars, a "blues and roots super group" at Alligator Alley, a "Native Florida" restaurant and live music venue (named for nearby swamp highway) that teamed the musician with players such as Albert Castiglia.
+In 2002, Shelley took up residence in the Alligator Alley Allstars, a "blues and roots super group" at Alligator Alley, a "Native Florida" restaurant and live music venue (named for nearby swamp highway) that teamed the musician with players such as Albert Castiglia.